-Mr. Shabbir Husein Rajani is heading the Retail and Islamic segments of HBL in Mauritius.
-He joined the Bank on January 9th 1976 and since then has acquired experience in nearly all the business activities of the Bank.
-His responsibilities mainly encompass the business development as far as Retail and Islamic Banking are concerned.
-He heads, manages and guides a team of Senior Managers and focuses towards business expansion on the retail side with the aim to increase the market share in the country.
-Mr. Shabbir Husein Rajani has 42 years' experience in the Banking Sector and devoted his entire career to the service of HBL in Mauritius.
+Mr. Shabbir Husein Rajani was heading the Retail and Islamic segments of HBL in Mauritius.
+He joined the Bank on January 9th, 1976 and since then acquired experience in nearly all the business activities of the Bank.
+His responsibilities mainly encompassed the business development as far as Retail and Islamic Banking are concerned.
+He heads, manages, and guides a team of Senior Managers and focuses towards business expansion on the retail side with the aim to increase the market share in the country.
+Mr. Shabbir Husein Rajani had 45 years' experience in the Banking Sector and devoted his entire career to the service of HBL in Mauritius.
+The Head of Retail & Islamic Banking retired on July 13, 2021, and the role has been taken by the Country Manager and Country Operations Manager.

-Mr. Zakirhussen Pirbhay (Country Operations Manager)
+Mr. Zakirhussen Pirbhay (Country Operations Manager & Acting Head of Finance)

-Mr. Zakirhussen Pirbhay joined HBL in February 2001 as a Bank Officer in the Advances department.
+Mr. Zakirhussen Pirbhay joined HBL in February 2001 as a Bank Officer in the advances department.
 He has since acquired experience in heading different departments of the Bank like Credit Administration, Finance, Project and Centralized Operations.
-Mr. Pirbhay was also the MLRO from February 2010 to May 2017 and thereafter joined the Operations department as Senior Operations Manager.
+Mr. Pirbhay was also the MLRO from February 2010 to May 2017 and thereafter to the Operations department as Senior Operations Manager.
 In December 2017, he was assigned the responsibility of heading the operations of HBL Mauritius.
 His main role is to supervise and manage the overall operations of the Bank.
+Upon the resignation of the Head of Finance since December 2021, Mr Pirbhay has been the acting Head of Finance.
 He reports directly to the Country Manager.
 Mr. Pirbhay holds a Bsc (Hons) in Economics from the University of Mauritius.